Jung Dae-hyun: As a soloist

 In March 2019, Jung initiated a crowdfunding campaign with the company Culture Bridge to acquire funds for his debut mini-album.
 He was criticized for the costs of the benefits provided to patrons who contributed between –₩500,000 (US$–$), which were deemed "excessive".
 He was compared to former bandmate Yongguk, who was preparing a "musically ambitious" solo album at the time without crowdfunding, which was perceived as "authentic".
 Jung sympathized with his fans and lamented partaking in crowdfunding.
 Chapter2 "27" was released on April 5.
 Jung—who no longer identifies as an idol—contributed to the lyrics, composition, and production of the record.
 Jung signed with agency STX Lionheart two months later.
 Under the company, he released his first single album Aight and its title track on October 11.

 Jung was cast for the musical Grease, where he played the lead role of Danny.
 The production ran from November 2019 to February 2020.
 He contributed a song entitled "All Things Will Pass" on the original soundtrack for JTBC's television series Sweet Munchies.
 Jung was cast in the musical The Moment as The Boy, originally slated to run from July through September 2020.
 Due to stringent restrictions following an uptick of infections amid the COVID-19 pandemic, performances only operated through the end of August.
 His first Japanese single "Amazing" was released on November 25.

+In tribute to his late father, Jung released the digital single "Stay" on June 17, 2025.
+He is scheduled to release an album in early September.He released his 3rd single album on September 2 with 행로 (行路) and the title track of the same name after 6 years.